spkcd/Code-Manager/README.md

 -   **Page-Specific JS**: Assign JavaScript snippets to specific pages.
 -   **Import/Export**: Import and export default snippets as JSON files.
 - **Theme Selection**: Choose between different editor themes (currently GitHub and Monokai).
+- **Granular Control for Snippet Execution:** Execute snippets on specific URLs or WordPress hooks (for PHP snippets).
+- **Version Control:** Snippets are versioned, allowing you to revert to previous versions.

 ### Security
 -   **Input Sanitization**: WPCS-compliant code cleaning for CSS and JavaScript.
 Basic sanitization for PHP code (removal of PHP tags and dangerous functions).